How to Get Started on Anything

 To help ourselves make those decisions day in and day out, we set loose goals.
 Our goals are to (a) grow our business, and (b) have fun.
 If a project doesn’t serve either purpose, we won’t do it.
 Why procrastinate something if you can kill it?

 I don’t want to pretend that these are clear-cut choices.
 They are not.
 And we took a long time to get good at making them.
 When we first started, Axero had no focus whatsoever.
-We would take any paid work we knew how to do (and some we had to figure out on the fly) and tinkered with our Communifire software on the side.
+We would take any paid work we knew how to do (and some we had to figure out on the fly) and tinkered with our Axero software on the side.

 With this kind of “focus,” it was hard to decide how to position ourselves in the marketplace and what types of features to develop.
-Communifire had to be one thing, and it became an intranet.
+Axero had to be one thing, and it became an intranet.
 Then it needed to define itself further within the social intranet space.
 It claimed the middle ground, between the turnkey solutions and the customizable ones, where it proudly sits today.

 Deciding what was important in our business was never a simple choice, but a complex iteration in which our goals determined our projects and our projects redefined our goals.
 Because we put so much thought into setting our priorities, we have a whole different level of commitment to the projects that pass our test.
 That’s not to say we love every single one, but we’ve learned to get the help we need so that we never have conversations like the one I had with my buddy “Bob” the other day: